manthanugemuge/Advance-Snake-Game/README.md

 # Advance Snake Game

-An Advance Snake Game using Basic Html, CSS & JavaScript.
+An Advance Snake Game using HTML, CSS & JavaScript.

 ## About The Project